The Link Between Dopamine And ADHD: How Does It Work?

 The brain’s reward system

-Dopamine is the cause behind the sense of accomplishment you might get when you finish a big project, or the pleasant sensation you can experience after biting into a chocolate bar.
+Dopamine is responsible for the sense of accomplishment you might get when you finish a big project or the pleasant sensation you might experience after biting into a chocolate bar.
 This neurotransmitter is released when your brain interprets stimuli or a situation as rewarding.

-For example, when you eat a dessert, its sugar content may trigger a surge of dopamine.
-This surge reinforces the behavior, so you're more likely to repeat it in the future.
-From an evolutionary standpoint, these bursts of dopamine are a way to communicate with the environment and seek out what benefited their survival.
+For example, when you eat a dessert, its sugar content may incite a surge of dopamine.
+This surge reinforces the behavior, so you're more likely to repeat it in the future, which you may experience as cravings for sugary foods.

 The reward system and ADHD

-Dopamine-related dysfunction can make those with ADHD have a physiologically wired, higher threshold for reward.
-That is, they may require more stimulation to feel the same amount of reward as they would if they didn’t have ADHD.
-It can make someone particularly reinforced by whatever ends up feeling rewarding and may explain part of why conditions like substance use disorders are more common in those with ADHD.
+Dopamine-related dysfunction can make those with ADHD to have a physiologically wired higher threshold for reward.
+They may require more stimulation to experience the same amount of reward as they would if they didn’t have ADHD.
+This difference can make someone particularly reinforced by whatever is perceived as rewarding and may explain part of why conditions like substance use disorders are more common in those with ADHD.

-This also means that modern tactics designed to hijack your natural reward system can be especially problematic and self-reinforcing.
-In this way, your engagement with them can make you want to engage more, often at the expense of other activities.
-Those with ADHD and other neurodivergent conditions may be particularly vulnerable to these rewarding effects on their brain, and may find that their use of these applications and other technologies affect their symptoms.
+Modern tactics designed to hijack the dopamine reward system can be especially problematic and self-reinforcing.
+In this way, engaging with them can make you want to engage more, often at the expense of other activities.
+Those with ADHD and other neurodivergent conditions may be particularly vulnerable to these rewarding effects on their brains, which in turn, may affect their cognitive and psychological symptoms.

 What happens when dopamine is low?

-Low levels of dopamine can contribute to a loss of pleasure in previously enjoyed activities, difficulty achieving motivation, and even insomnia.
+Low dopamine levels can contribute to a loss of pleasure in previously enjoyed activities, difficulty achieving motivation, and insomnia.
 While the standard treatment strategy for otherwise healthy adults with depression is therapy and medication, which may work by increasing serotonin transmission, some people with ADHD respond better to medications that can prevent the reuptake of dopamine in the synapse.

 Conversely, high concentrations of dopamine in the wrong area can contribute to symptoms of other mental health disorders or symptoms, including psychosis and schizophrenia.
 In this case, a healthy level is all about balance.